 A new model for disaster recovery

-The Canterbury model has not proven efficient and insurers want to see changes to allow them to settle things faster for their customers.
+The Canterbury model has not proven to be efficient and insurers want to see changes to allow them to settle things faster for their customers.
 After the Kaikōura earthquake in 2016, EQC and private insurers worked under a partnership model where insurers acted as agents of EQC, investigating and paying out claims for their customers directly.
 EQC then reimbursed private insurers for the under cap portion of all the claims they managed.

 This model worked much more efficiently.
 One year on from the event, 83% of all property claims relating to the Kaikōura earthquake had been fully settled.
 In contrast, 3 years on from the Canterbury earthquakes, only 34% of earthquake-related property claims to private insurers in Canterbury had been fully settled and many more were still waiting with EQC to be transferred on.
 In fact, between the 3rd quarter of 2013 and the end of 2017, 5,692 over cap claims were transferred to private insurers from EQC.